pivotal/LicenseFinder/readme.md

 xml-simple, 1.1.1, other
 ```

-The executable task will also write out a dependencies.db, dependencies.txt, and dependencies.html file in the doc/
+The executable task will also write out a dependencies.db, dependencies.csv, and dependencies.html file in the doc/
 directory (by default -- see [Configuration](#configuration)).

 The latter two files are human readable reports that you could send to your non-technical business partners, lawyers, etc.